 Thermal springs can also be found at various locations in Greece, including the islands of Santorini, Ikaria and Kos, Edipsos near Athens and Pozar Baths at the northern part of Greece.
 With such a mild climate, clear air and unspoiled nature, it is no wonder that people from all over the world end up in Greece for health tourism in order to treat conditions of the body and spirit.

-13. Stay at a camping site
+11. Stay at a camping site

 Staying at organized or free camping sites is a popular lodging alternative in order to save money when travelling in Greece.
 Camping is a great choice for all budget travellers, including families, and numerous camping sites are located among dense greenery and at a short distance from the beach, allowing you to experience the best parts of the local nature.

-Some of the best camping sites in Greece can be found in Halkidiki, Naxos, Serifos, Antiparos and Elafonisos, while for those who are more into free camping, the islands of Donoussa, Anafi, Koufonisia, Iraklia and Crete are only a few amazing options to name.
+Some of the best camping sites can be found in Halkidiki, Naxos, Serifos, Antiparos and Elafonisos, while for those who are more into free camping, the islands of Donoussa, Anafi, Koufonisia, Iraklia and Crete are only a few amazing options to name.
 In addition to regular camping, new types of camping such as glamping have been gaining increasing popularity, allowing you to combine camping with luxury accommodation and get the best of both.

-14. Visit a winter resort
+13. Visit a winter resort

 Although Greece is mostly known for its seaside resorts, its mountainous destinations are a true gem and particularly beautiful for winter holidays in Greece.
 Arachova, Kalavryta, Meteora, Pelion and Zagorochoria are some of the most charming areas on the Greek mainland, with dense forests and stone-built villages, allowing you to see a different side of Greece, away from the coastline.